Rumors of equine mutilation in France in 2020: Investigations

-At the end of June 2020, the Service central du renseignement territorial cross-referenced these various cases, and favored the idea of superstition or a satanic ritual.
+At the end of June 2020, the Service Central du Renseignement Territorial cross-referenced these various cases, and favored the idea of superstition or a satanic ritual.
 Among other things, research was carried out on the dark web.

 On August 24, 2020, the Yonne gendarmerie released the sketch of a suspect, after he was spotted attempting to attack ponies on private property in the commune of Villefranche Saint Phal, with an accomplice.
 The suspect was put on the run by the owner of the ponies, who intervened and was injured during the altercation.
 The owner would later say, "I heard them talking in a foreign language, with a strong Eastern accent".

 On August 28, Julien Denormandie gave an update on the ongoing investigation, which did not point to the incrimination of an organized community or a mimicry effect.
+At the end of August, rumors of horse mutilations in Pouzauges and Talmont-Saint-Hilaire, Vendée, turned out to be false.